 How To Do Well In An Online Course

-(found in the course manual or on the course website) and set up a study schedule.
-You'll find some links to practical study tips on this site.
+Set up a study schedule.
+You’ll find some links to practical study tips on this site.
+See Managing Your Time Resources, below!

-If an assignment gets lost or damaged en route, you will be required to re-submit it.
+That way you if an assignment gets lost or damaged en route, you can re-submit it.
 You should allow at least two weeks for assignments to be received, graded and returned to you.

 Be a Good Scholar